This homemade old fashioned Healthy Ham and Potato Soup recipe is easy and a great way to use leftover ham! It's made without milk or dairy.

 I love to use a cast iron Dutch oven or heavy-bottomed soup pot to make soups like this one.
 They're large enough to fit the soup, distribute heat evenly, and are just generally indestructible.

-- Place the Dutch oven or soup pot on the stove top and heat it to medium-high.
+- Place a Dutch oven or heavy-bottomed soup pot on the stove top and heat to medium-high.
 Add 1 Tbsp. olive oil.

-- Once the oil is heated add the cubed ham to the soup pot and saute for 4-5 minutes, stirring often.
-Once the ham has been sauteed remove it from the soup pot and set aside.
+- Once heated (the ham should sizzle as it hits the oil), add the chopped ham to the soup pot and sauté for 5-6 minutes, stirring often.
+The ham should brown slightly and some of the fat should render.
+Once the ham has sautéed, remove it from the pot and set aside.

-- Add another 1 Tbsp. olive oil along with the minced garlic, onions, and celery.
-Saute for 2-3 minutes, stirring often.
+- Add 1 Tbsp. olive oil along with the minced garlic, onions, and celery.
+Sauté for 5-7 minutes, stirring often.

-- Add the carrots along with ¼ tsp. kosher salt and ½ tsp. pepper.
-Saute for 4-5 minutes, stirring often.
+- Add the chopped carrots, along with ½ tsp. each kosher salt and pepper.
+Sauté the carrots for 5-6 minutes, stirring often.

 How Long Does This Soup Take To Cook?